top of page

 The Real Reason Viktor and Maria Are Stuck — And What It Reveals About Your Relationship

-A visual guide to three conflict patterns — seen through the story of Viktor and Maria from Netflix's Blue Therapy. /Imbedded Video here/ If you’d like the full explanation, you can watch the YouTube video above.
+A visual guide to three conflict patterns — seen through the story of Viktor and Maria from Netflix's Blue Therapy.
+If you’d like the full explanation, you can watch the YouTube video above.
 If reading is easier, I’ve included a shortened illustrated guide below.
 Viktor and Maria Viktor and Maria have been together for seven years.
-From the outside, their relationship looks solid — they have a shared life, a shared history, and genuine love for each othe
+From the outside, their relationship looks solid — they have a shared life, a shared history, and genuine love for each other.
+So why are they in

 larahammock